apache/trafficcontrol/docs/source/admin/quick_howto/federations.rst

 		:scale: 100%
 		:align: center

 #.
-As a user with administrative priveleges, create a Federation Mapping by going to 'Services' -> 'Delivery Services' -> 'Federations' under 'More' and then clicking 'Add Federation Mapping'
+As a user with administrative privileges, create a Federation Mapping by going to 'Services' -> 'Delivery Services' -> 'Federations' under 'More' and then clicking 'Add Federation Mapping'

 #.
 Choose the Delivery Service to which the federation will be mapped and assign it to the Federation-role user; click Add.